ibexa/documentation-developer/docs/commerce/shipping_management/shipping_method_api.md

 ## Create shipping method

-To create a shipping method, use the `ShippingMethodServiceInterface::createShippingMethod` method and provide it with the `Ibexa\Contracts\Checkout\Value\ShippingMethodCreateStruct` object that you created by using the  `newShippingMethodCreateStruct` method.
+To create a shipping method, use the `ShippingMethodServiceInterface::createShippingMethod` method and provide it with the `Ibexa\Contracts\Shipping\Value\ShippingMethodCreateStruct` object that you created by using the  `newShippingMethodCreateStruct` method.

 ``` php
 [[= include_file('code_samples/api/commerce/src/Command/ShippingMethodCommand.php', 90, 105) =]]